Healthcare15 min read

 1. Drug Supply Chain Security Act (DSCSA) - The Biggest Addition

 The DSCSA is a federal law requiring electronic tracking of prescription drugs through the US supply chain.
-Full enforcement began November 27, 2023, and it's now a major PTCE topic.
+Its major enhanced-security milestone was November 27, 2023, followed by an FDA stabilization period that phased in full electronic, package-level traceability.
+It is now a tested PTCE topic.

 What You Need to Know: